jdcaballerov/YOTLD/README.md

 To annotate and sign PDFs, Apple's preview works amazingly well.
 On Linux [xournal](https://github.com/xournalpp/xournalpp) can accomplish pretty much the same thing.

+## Spotify

+The scaling is usually tiny.
+You can declare an alias in your `.bashrc` or similar.

+If using the flatpack version, Otherwise just run `sportify` with options.

+alias spotify="flatpak run com.spotify.Client --force-device-scale-factor=1.5 2>/dev/null"

 ---

 As Apple continues to downgrade the quality of its hardware (to match its pricey, disposable adaptors), we need to look for other options.
 These steps will give you a much better user experience—comparable to that of macOS—on a Gnome-based desktop on Linux.